 |Type of Programme||Name of the Programme|

-JBIMS takes admission on the basis of either CAT, MAH-CET or GMAT scores.
+JBIMS conducts its admission process on the basis of either CAT, MAH-CET or GMAT scores.
 Indian students can only apply either through CAT scores or MAH-CET scores.
-The institute has a defined cutoff basis which the students are streamlined before calling them for the selection process.
+The institute has a defined cutoff basis which the students are streamlined before calling them for the JBIMS selection process.